-Use approved safety equipment and techniques.
-Personnel

-\\\\1.
-First-aid trained staff and volunteers Start-up

-- 1. Obtain and wear personal safety equipment including latexgloves. - 2.
-Check with Medical Team Leader for assignment.

-- \\\\1.
-Administer appropriate first aid. - 2.
-Keep accurate records of care given. - 3.
-Continue to assess victims at regular intervals. - \\\\\4.
-Report deaths immediately to Medical TeamLeader. - \\\\5.
-If and when transport is available, do final assessment and document on triage tag.
-Keep and file records for reference do not send with victim.

-\\\\6.
-Student's Emergency Card must accompany student removed from campus to receive advanced medical attention.
-Send emergency out of-area phone number if available.

-Triage Entry Area

-- \\\\1.
-Staffed with minimum of two trained team members, if possible. - One member confirms triage tag category (red, yellow, green) and directs to proper treatment area.
+6. Student's Emergency Card must accompany student removed from campus to receive advanced medical attention.
+Send emergency out of-area phone number ifavailable.
+Triage Er ntry Area 1.
+Staffed with minimum of two trained team members, if possible.
+One member confirms triage tag category (red, yellow, green) and directs to proper treatment area.
 Should take 30 seconds to assess no treatment takes place here.
-Assess if not tagged. - Second team member logs victims' names on form and sends forms to CP ascompleted.

-Treatment Areas ("Immediate" and "Delayed")

-- \\\\1.
-Staff with minimum of two team members per area, if possible. - \\\\2.
-One member completes secondary head-to-toe assessment. - 3.
-Second member records information on triage tag and on-site treatment records. - \\\\4.
-Follow categories: Immediate, Delayed, Dead. - \\\\5.
+Assess if not tagged.
+Second team member logs victims' names on form and sends forms to CP ascompleted.
+Treatment Areas ("Immediate" and "Delayed") 12345.
+Staff with minimum of two team members per area, if possible.
+One member completes secondary head-to-toe assessment.
+Second member records information on triage tag and on-site treatmentrecords.
+Follow categories: Immediate, Delayed, Dead.
 When using 2-way radio, do not use names of injured or dead.
-Closing

-- 1. Return equipment and unused supplies to Logistics. - 2.
+Closing Down 1.
+2. 3.
+Return equipment and unused supplies to Logistics.
 Clean up first aid area.
-Dispose of hazardous waste safely. - 3.
+Dispose of hazardous waste safely.
 Complete all paperwork and turn into the Documentation Unit.

-12. Communications

-This person is responsible for establishing, coordinating, and directing verbal and written communications within the site and with the school district.
-If the school district cannot be contacted, communications may be made with outside agencies when necessary.
+12. Commu nications This person is responsible for establishing, coordinating, and directing verbal and written communications within the site with the school district.
+If the school district cannot be contacted, communications may be made with outside agencies w necessary.
 Below is a checklist of responsibilities.

-Personnel

-School staff member with campus/district two-way radio, supported by student or disaster volunteer runners, and disaster volunteer who is a qualified amateur radio operator.

-- \\\\1.
-Set up Communications station in a quiet location with access to the Command Post (CP) and Site Commander (SC). - 2.
-Turn on radios and advise CP when ready to accept traffic.
+Personnel School staff member with campus/district two-way radio, supported by student or disaster volunteer runners, and disaster volunteer who is a qualified amateur radio operator.
+Start-up Actions 1.
+Set up Communications station in a quiet location with access to the Command Post (CP) and Site Commander (SC).
+2. Turn on radios and advise CP when ready to accept traffic.
+Operational Duties 1.

-- \\\\1.
 Communicate with district CP per district procedure.
-At the direction of the Incident Commander and SC, report status of students, staff, and campus, - \\\\2.
+At the direction of the Incident Commander and SC, report status of students, staff, and campus, 2.
 Receive and write down all communications from the district CP.
-Use runners to deliver messages to the Site Commander. - \\\\3.
-Maintain Communications Log:date/time/originator/recipient. - \\\\\4.
+Use runners to deliver messages to the Site Commander.
+3. 4.
+Maintain Communications Log:date/time/originator/recipient.
 Follow communications protocol.
-Do not contact outside agencies directly if the district CP is available. - \\\\5.
-Direct the media or the public to the District Public Information Officer. - \\\\6.
-Monitor AM/FM radio for local emergency news.
-Closing

-- 1. Close out all logs, message forms, etc. and turn them over to Documentation. - 2.
-Return all equipment and unused supplies to Logistics
+Do not contact outside agencies directly if the district CP is available.
+5. Direct the media or the public to the District Public Information Officer.
+6. Monitor AM/FM radio for local emergency news.
+Closing Down 1.
+2. Close out all logs, message forms, etc. and turn them over to Documentation.
+Return all equipment and unused supplies to Logistics 13.
+Docume entation Start-up Actions 1.
+Check in with Operations Chief for situation briefing.
+2. 3.
+Obtain necessary equipment and supplies from Logistics.
+Put on position identifier, such as vest, if available.

-13. Documentation

-- \\\\1.
-Check in with Operations Chief for situation briefing. - 2.
-Obtain necessary equipment and supplies from Logistics. - 3.
-Put on position identifier, such as vest, ifavailable.